scoville/uv_group_management_template/README.md

     note:
     package related info will be added to pyproject.toml and uv.lock.
 Also package will be added to virtual python (.venv)

+After the runing above procedures,  it will result the `pyproject.toml` and `uv.lock` files in this repo

 5. install packages in only main to system default python (non-virual)